Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

-I will explain the structure of Cloudinary's pricing system (credits/units), and how to check usage through the console and API.
+I will explain Cloudinary's pricing structure (credits/units) system, and how to check usage through the console and API.
 I'll also introduce pitfalls in conversion calculations and how to utilize the Quota Dashboard for Enterprise plans.

 2026.04.02